pieterjd/pieterjd/README.md

 -->

 - 🔭 I’m currently working on a sideproject during my free time
-- 🌱 I’m currently learning AEM for the renewal of my certificate
+- 🌱 -I’m currently learning AEM for the renewal of my certificate- I passed the exam, I'm now a certified Adobe Experience Manager Developer! 🥇🕺
 <!--
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...